onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

     - user should see `Verification complete` screen

 ##### 4. Cross-device with SMS
-(on one of the browsers)
+(on one of the desktop browsers and both Android Chrome and iOS Safari mobile browsers)

-0. Given user is on upload document page
+0. Given user is on upload document page on desktop browser
 1. Click on link to start cross-device flow
     - user should see `Continue your verification on mobile` screen
     - user should be able to provide mobile number from any country